languagetool-org/languagetool-org.github.io/developing-robust-rules.md

 advisable to gather also articles and other short text elements, in order to perform quick level 1 tests.

-There are several sites with free books, like [*<http://librodot.com>
+There are several sites with free books.
-LibroDot.com].
 You can find sample texts in plain text files, odf or doc format files and in pdf format files.
 Working with plain text files is easier, over all for test automation.
 Therefore I recommend converting files to plain text.